 - Delete the partially downloaded update, so it doesn’t restart.

-Stop an update on iPhone while it is downloading
+Step 1: Stop the iOS update while it is downloading

 - While the iOS update is downloading, quickly open the Control Center.

-Note: Check out this guide to know how to open Control Center on iPhone
+Note: Check out this guide to learn how to open Control Center on iPhone

 - Turn on the Airplane Mode (plane icon).